KamouloxBigboi/MERN-ESPACE-GAME/README.md

 The client give you the technical documentation and a list of tickets below.

-You have only 3 days so the client's request is too ambitious, so you will have to use agility to do the maximum without wasting time.
+You have only 7 half days so the client's request is too ambitious, so you will have to use agility to do the maximum without wasting time.
 We strongly recommend the use of a kanban.

 You will push on your Git repository:

     - the code
-    - the updated documentation (any change you make to the codebase must be reflected in the documentation)
     - your unit tests

 ## Features